 December 3, 2020

 Do you dread the moment that your hygienist or dentist tells you that you need to floss more?
 There is only one solution, and it isn’t as difficult as many of us make it out to be.
 However, so many people still slack on their daily flossing.
-That’s why the new year is a great time to make this change, but you will need to stick to it.
-Continue reading to learn why flossing is so important as well as some tips to keep up with your New Year’s resolution.
+The new year is a great time to make this change, but you will need to stick to it to see the benefits.
+Continue reading to learn why flossing is so important as well as get some tips to keep up with your New Year’s resolution.

 Why Is Flossing So Important?

-Even though brushing twice a day goes a long way at keeping your smile in good health, it isn’t enough.
+Even though brushing twice a day goes a long way in keeping your smile in good health, it isn’t enough.
 There are certain areas of your mouth that your toothbrush cannot quite reach.
 That’s why dentists all over the world recommend that you floss at least once a day.
-This helps you to remove food particles, plaque, and bacteria from between the teeth and beneath the gumline.
+This helps you to get rid of food particles, plaque, and bacteria from between the teeth and beneath the gumline.
 When this isn’t removed, you are much more likely to develop tooth decay and periodontal disease.

 How to Keep Up with Flossing This Year

 As committed as you are, the following tips may help you to make your New Year’s resolution a reality:

 - Ask yourself why you don’t floss: If you are always exhausted when you get home at night, flossing may not be the number one thing on your mind.
 Set a reminder on your phone to go off right before bedtime or put a sticky note on your bathroom mirror.
 Don’t like flossing?
 Purchase a floss holder or disposable flossers to make the job easier.

 - Set a realistic goal: You aren’t very likely to go from no flossing to flossing every day.
 Try starting out with flossing twice a week and gradually increase until you’re doing it daily.
 Commit to specific days ahead of time.